ncecere/stripper/instructions.md

 # Stripper

-This application will be a CLI tool that uses Cobra, Viper, and the charm libraies.
+This application will be a CLI tool that uses Cobra, Viper, and the Charm.

 ## Purpose
 The web scraper is designed to systematically crawl and archive web content from a specified domain.
 It leverages the Reader API to retrieve content in a structured format, making it ideal for archiving documentation, articles, and other textual resources.